tomnor/channelpack/docs/overview_examples.rst

 ..
-I made a back-up of this file temporarly as BAKoverview_examples.rst and I
+I made a back-up of this file temporarily as BAKoverview_examples.rst and I
 .. will bring in here section by section from that file and make a test for each
 .. thing.
 So then I can write and test and write some more and test again.